 An accomplished multi-instrumentalist, Milan often jokes that he first moved to Nashville in 1999 because he “heard they were running out of guitar players,” but with light speed picking and his trusty tenor voice, he has built a reputation as a first call sideman and collaborator.
 Traveling the world, Milan has made appearances at venues ranging from Colorado’s Red Rocks Amphitheater to Buck Owens’ Crystal Palace in Bakersfield, California, and from the Grand Ole Opry to Symphony Hall with the Boston Pops Orchestra.

 Making his solo debut in 2013 with Poison Cove, the album received considerable critical acclaim, and went on to be a treasure trove of songs for other Bluegrass artists.
 In 2016 Milan released a duo project entitled Secrets, Dreams & Pretty Things with old friend Buddy Melton.
 The album yielded several standout tracks and continues to receive frequent airplay on Bluegrass radio.
+In 2018, a six-song EP entitled Timepiece saw the title cut spend twelve weeks on the Bluegrass airplay charts peaking at #2, followed by Coon Dog Cemetery which peaked at #1.

 As a songwriter, Milan’s songs have been recorded by some of the biggest names in Bluegrass, ranging from the traditional sounds of Junior Sisk to the progressive leanings of the Steep Canyon Rangers.
 The fruits of this labor have yielded thirteen number one songs in the genre, a steady stream of others that have graced the top twenty, and two nominations each for Song of the Year and Songwriter of the Year by the International Bluegrass Music Association.